RobinLinus/treecoin/docs/network.md

 - Domain
 - SSL Certificate

-Research Idea: Installation-free, browser-based websocket-to-webrtc bridges via insecure origins/data URLs?
+Research Idea: Installation-free, browser-based WebSocket-to-WebRTC bridges via insecure origins/data URLs?

 ### Browser Network
 Purpose:
-- Decentralized hosting of the state.
+- Decentralized hosting of the chain state.
 - Decentralized updates of the state by applying new blocks received via the bridge.
 - Serve all nano nodes' queries within the browser network.
 - Route transactions to the bridge.

+Nodes which only partially implement the protocol typically trust that 50% or more of the network's mining power is honest.

 Requirements:
 - Browser-based P2P Network
-  - Browser-to-Browser WebRTC signaling
+  - Browser-to-Browser _WebRTC signaling_
-- Distributed Hash Table to store the state
+- _Distributed Hash Table_ to host the chain state